jumpnow/jumpnowtek-site/_posts/2017-01-02-pitft-displays-and-qt5.md

 ##### config.txt

-To facilitate the copy of the framebuffers, setup a custom hdmi display for the GPU to write too.
+To facilitate the copy of the framebuffers, setup a custom hdmi display for the GPU to write to.
 Make it the same dimensions as the TFT display.

 **PiTFT 2.8**